 Like many other companies that do business in many parts of the world, Saab sometimes comes across attitudes that are inconsistent with its ethical values.
-For this reason, Saab has built up an extensive organisation, processes and tools for risk management.
+For this reason, Saab has built up an extensive organisation, processes and tools to manage risks.

 RULES AND PROCESSES

-Saab is guided by its fundamental values, the company’s Code of Conduct, current laws, industry-wide codes of conduct and clearly defined internal processes to prevent corruption risks.
-The basic rule is simple: Saab has zero tolerance for corruption.
+We are guided by our fundamental values, the Code of Conduct, current laws, industry codes of conduct and clearly defined internal processes to prevent corruption risks.

 STRICT SCRUTINY OF MARKETING CONSULTANTS

 In addition to training on the Code of Conduct, all employees receive separate, web-based anti-corruption training.
-At year-end 2015, 9,507 employees had completed the training.
-Employees in the marketing and sales organisation also receive mandatory in-depth training covering, among other things, general risk awareness, internal processes and the company's tools for managing corruption risks.
+At year-end 2016, around 10,000 employees had completed the training.

 Saab’s corruption prevention efforts are constantly developing, and a number of functions are involved in the work.